 - Wildlife: The dry season is the best time to see wildlife in Panama, as the animals will be more active.

 - Local festivals: Panama has a number of festivals throughout the year, including Carnival, which is celebrated in February.
+November is another month in which Panamanians celebrate themselves.

 Costs